hydradatabase/docs/cloud-warehouse-operations/tls.md

   certificates.
 ---

-# TLS
+# Securely connecting to Hydra

+:warning: You must use TLS (SSL) to connect to Hydra.
+Hydra does not support unencrypted connections.

-Hydra has publicly-trusted certificates from Let's Encrypt allowing you to connect safety to your data warehouse from anywhere on the Internet.
-To validate the certificate, you must use `sslmode=verify-full` when connecting and configure your Postgres connection to read your public certificate bundle.
+Hydra has publicly-trusted certificates, issued by [Let's Encrypt](https://letsencrypt.org/), allowing you to connect safety and securely to your data warehouse from anywhere on the Internet.

+* Whenever possible, we recommend validating the certificate.
+To do so, use `sslmode=verify-full` when connecting and configure your Postgres connection to read your public certificate bundle.
+More
-If you are unable to configure your Postgres connection, we recommend using `sslmode=require`.
+* If you are unable to configure your Postgres connection, we recommend using `sslmode=require`.

+For clients based on libpq, information on `sslmode` in [available in the Postgres documentation](https://www.postgresql.org/docs/current/libpq-ssl.html).

-## psql
+## GUI clients

+For GUI clients, configuration for SSL will vary.
+Please look for SSL settings when configuring a connection.
+If you encounter issues, please check your client's documentation for more information.
+If you are still unable to connect, reach out to Hydra support and we'll do our best to assist you.

-### Locate your root certificate bundle
+## Locating your root certificate bundle

-To configure psql, you will need to know the location of your root certificate bundle.
-On most systems, this file is located at `/etc/ssl/cert.pem`.
+To validate the certificate, you will need to know the location of your root certificate bundle.
+On many systems, this file is located at `/etc/ssl/cert.pem`.

 If the file is not located in `/etc/ssl`, you can use `curl -v` to a secure URL and look for the `CAfile` line: